davescordova/DIFERENCES-IN-ECONOMIC-GROWTH-PATH-/README.md

-  This Github store not only the codes but also the data from my Master's thesis which will be placed here also, as soon as it will be published.
+  This Github stores not only the codes but also the data from my Master's thesis which will be placed here also, as soon as it will be published.
   Using Institutional Economy, the thesis prove that newer institutions in Mato Grosso, that came since the 1960s, paved the way to economic growth in Mato Grosso, Brazilian state.

   The data is based on the file Base de dados - Regressão.xlsx to make the regressions in Stata, which lead to Two Stage Least Square Model in panel data with fixed effects.